wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v3.0 - xx.11.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v3.0)
+* NEW: show WordPress admin notice if plugin update is available
+* CHANGED: changed position of delete marker and layer buttons
+* CHANGED: optimized TinyMCE popup (new with links to add new marker and layer maps)
+* FIXED: warning messages for WordPress 3.5beta3 when debug was enabled

 = v2.9.2 - 11.11.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.9.2)